oliver-uiuc/IntelligentAgent/README.md

 A further question is to design a more complicated maze environment and re-run the algorithms designed for Task 1 on it.
 How does the number of states and the complexity of the environment affect convergence?
-How complex can you make the environment and still be able to learn the right policy?
+How complex can we make the environment and still be able to learn the right policy?

 ## Task 2: Repeated Prisoners Dilemma

-As you all know, in the game the Prisoners’ Dilemma, the dominant strategy equilibrium is for agents to defect, even though both agents would be best off cooperating.
+In the game the Prisoners’ Dilemma, the dominant strategy equilibrium is for agents to defect, even though both agents would be best off cooperating.
 If we move to a repeated version of the Prisoners’ Dilemma, then this lack of cooperation can possibly disappear.

 In a repeated game, a given game (often thought of in normal form) is played multiple times (possibly infinitely many times)